bugii/SME-Group1/README.md

 The goal of this is project is to investigate how dependencies evolve in modern ecosystems and affect their respective projects with a focus on the apache ecosystem, microservices projects, and visualization.
 We came up with the following research questions:

 - RQ1:  How does the usage of dependencies correlate with code destabilization, as measured by the amount of issues and bugs after a project release?
 Since dependencies are often added to projects with a care free attitude, it seems important to understand how to add dependencies responsibly.
 - RQ2: Do newer (by looking at latest commit) projects have more and smaller (in terms of megabyte of the underlying container) microservices?
+This is important to analyze since the main idea of the microservice approach is to have multiple small services.
+Observing the opposite could indicate that the architecture should be split up more and that there is a trend moving away from a true microservices architecture.
 - RQ3: With increasing number of microservices in a project, how do the dependencies between them evolve?
+With increase in dependencies between different microservices, updates should be made more carefully because other services depend on it.
+Also, it would underline the importance of visualisation tools (RQ4) in case there is an exponential relationship between the two, because remembering the real underlying architecture becomes almost impossible.
 - RQ4: Is it possible to deduct from its dependencies the architecture of a project with a microservice architectural style using a visualization tool?

 ### Part 1 (RQ 1): Traditional Ecosystems